In the image above members of NPI Board and staff left to right:

 - Midge Crystle, Secretary

 J. Welby Leaman, JD, Bentonville, AR

-- Chair of the Nazareth Project Board, Welby Leaman volunteered at Nazareth Hospital in 1992.
-Leaman is a strategic thinker and leader.
-He is the Director of Latin American Government Affairs for Walmart.
-He was previously a Trade Counsel to the U.S. House of Representatives’ Ways and Means Committee and previously served at the Treasury Department and National Security Council, at law firms in New York and Washington DC, and in several positions in Latin America.
-He holds a B.S. from Messiah College and J.D. from Yale Law School and also serves on the board of MAP International.
+- Now Chair of the Board, Welby volunteered at Nazareth Hospital in 1992.
+He is the Director of Latin American Government Affairs for Walmart and was previously a Trade Counsel to the U.S. House of Representatives’s Ways and Means Committee.
+Welby earlier served at the Treasury Department and National Security Council and has worked at law firms in New York and Washington DC, as well as in several positions in Latin America.
+Welby holds a B.S. from Messiah College and a J.D. from Yale Law School.
+He also serves on the board of MAP International.
 He is a member of Stumptown Mennonite Church in Bird in Hand, PA.

 Eric S. Kennel, Lancaster, PA

 - Eric has traveled widely and maintains an interest in the Middle East.
 He currently works as Executive Director of Compass Mark in Lancaster, PA.
 Eric brings a wealth of knowledge from the nonprofit world to the NPI Board.
 He received his Masters in Public Administration from Penn State University, PA.
 Eric and his wife, Elizabeth, are members of Laurel Street Mennonite Church, Lancaster, PA.

 - Wayne is lead pastor of Blooming Glen Mennonite Church in PA.
 He has served as lead and interim pastor in several Mennonite congregations in eastern PA and Virginia and has been on the boards of charitable organizations and in Mennonite denominational leadership.
 He has studied in Israel/Palestine on several occasions.

 Laura Meitzner Yoder, Wheaton, IL